allthings/developers/oauth.md

 If the user is not already logged into the app, they are redirected to a login form.

-After the user is authenticated, ALLTHINGS prompts the user to authorize your widget to access their data.
+After the user is authenticated, Allthings prompts the user to authorize your widget to access their data.
 The user can accept or decline your app and also define the scope of data access for your widget.